MichaelZane/cra-template-toolkit-signin-up/README.md

 REACT_APP_AUTH0_CLIENT_ID="Put Client Id here"

 ## What gets installed in addition to the regular Create React App template
-- Just like regular create-react-app but so much more.\This template includes:\
+- Just like regular create-react-app but so much more\

-  "@auth0/auth0-react", \
+This template includes:\

+  "@auth0/auth0-react",\
   "@reduxjs/toolkit",\
   "bootstrap",\
   "react-bootstrap",\